 If you’re a small business starting out, or a larger business that is looking for an adaptable platform on which to build and evolve their site, this CMS is for you.
 WordPress might have a reputation for being used for blogs, but this really speaks to how easy it is to use and its versatility.

-As we discussed above with regards to security, WordPress has also gone through multiple evolutions over the years, which means the functionally it supports also continues to advance considerably.
+As we discussed above with regards to security, WordPress has also gone through multiple evolutions over the years, which means the functionality it supports also continues to advance considerably.

 While custom-built sites might be appropriate for some, WordPress has shown that anyone can build a website on the platform.
 The benefit of using WordPress is that you also don’t have to know how to code to take advantage of SEO, security, and other features.